Summer McIntosh: World Swimming Championships and recognition

-It was announced that McIntosh would compete at the 2024 World Swimming Championships, her first appearance there since 2021.
+It was announced that McIntosh would compete at the short course (25m) 2024 World Aquatics Swimming Championships, her first appearance in this World Championships format since 2021.
 On the first day of the event, McIntosh swam to gold in the 400m freestyle, setting a new short course world record of 3:50.25 and lowering it by over a second in the process.
 Later in the same session she participated in the 4×100m freestyle relay, earning a bronze medal with the Canadian team.
 On the same day, she was voted the recipient of the Northern Star Award as Canada's top athlete for 2024.
 She won another gold medal in the 200m butterfly, setting a second short course world record by breaking Spaniard Mireia Belmonte's decade-old best time.

-On the penultimate day of the championships she won gold in the 400m individual medley, breaking the last of Belmonte's world records and improving on it by over three seconds for a time of 4:15.48.
+On the penultimate day of the championships, McIntosh won gold in the 400m individual medley, breaking the last of Belmonte's world records and improving on it by over three seconds for a time of 4:15.48.
 On the final day, McIntosh contested the 200m backstroke, the first time she had appeared in that event at a major international championship.
 She took the silver medal and set a national and world junior record time of 1:59.96.
 McIntosh expressed disappointment with the result, but added that it was "a great motivator the next time I'm training and I'm hurting and I just remember what it's like to get silver, so it keeps me pushing forward."
 At the conclusion of the meet, World Aquatics named her female swimmer of the year.

 In addition to the Northern Star Award and World Aquatics athlete of the year, McIntosh received her second consecutive Bobbie Rosenfeld Award as the Canadian Press's choice for female athlete of the year, winning 52 of 53 votes cast for the distinction.
 She was named to the Time 100 Next list, with a tribute written by Prime Minister Justin Trudeau, who described her as "a superstar at age 18 and still warming up."
 Forbes included McIntosh in their year-end 30 Under 30 list.